pajamasoft/PJs-Enchants/ReadMe.md

 | $\color{#ffaa55}{\text{Tier III}}$ |
 | $\color{#80e1ff}{\text{Vanilla}}$ |

+*The Armor Score of an enchant is the sum of that enchant's level across the whole suit of armor.
 # All Custom Enchantments
 | Enchantment | Max Level | Item Type | Description | Calculations |
 | --- | --- | --- | --- | --- |